 Let’s start by explaining that there are six Disney hotels;

-The Disneyland hotel, Disney’s Hotel New York (currently being revamped into The Art of Marvel), Disney’s Newport Bay Club, Sequoia Lodge, Hotel Cheyenne and Hotel Santa Fe.
+The Disneyland hotel, Disney’s The Art of Marvel, Disney’s Newport Bay Club, Sequoia Lodge, Hotel Cheyenne and Hotel Santa Fe.

 There are then two Disney Nature Resorts; Disney Davy Crockett Ranch and Les Villages Nature Paris.